I did some research about it. When I said research, I mean google it.

 “In fine art photography, therefore, the artist uses the camera as one more tool to create a work of art.
 The camera is used to make an art piece that reveals the vision of the artist and makes a statement of that vision rather than documenting the subject before the lens.”

 There are more, but for now let just see these three in how they define fine art photography.
-In these three definition we can see some similar word and meaning.
+In these three definitions, we can see some similar word and meaning.

 So here I conclude in what they say about fine art photography: